blairw/shellstarterkit/docs/01-terminal-setup-mac.md

 brew install rclone
 ```

-## Install VSCodium
+## Install Visual Studio Code

-VSCodium will make editing lots of files inside a folder a lot easier.
+Visual Studio Code will make editing lots of files inside a folder a lot easier.
 This is great for organising projects.

-Assuming you've installed Homebrew, you can install VSCodium simply by running, at your iTerm terminal:
+Assuming you've installed Homebrew, you can install Visual Studio Code simply by running, at your iTerm terminal:

 ```bash
 brew cask install vscodium